 Learning from professional translators and interpreters

-Our courses are taught by highly experienced tutors who previously or currently work as professional translators, editors, translation managers or professional interpreters.
+Our lecturers all work or have previously worked as professional translators, editors, translation managers or professional interpreters.
 They'll share a wealth of experience with you and provide useful connections, including potential job opportunities.

-Excellent placement opportunities
+Excellent training opportunities

 Excellent job prospects